-Mortality Rate.
-The 1994 Group Annuity Reserving (94GAR) table, projected to 2002, based on a fixed blend of 50% of the unloaded male mortality rate and 50% of the unloaded female mortality rates, was used.
-This is the mortality table which the Internal Revenue Service requires to be used in determining the value of accrued benefits in defined benefit pension plans.
-Since GASB 45 requires the use of "unblended" rates, we have used the 94GAR mortality table described above to "unblend" the rates so as to reproduce the composite blended rate overall as the rate structure to calculate the actuarial valuation results for life insurance.
+Mortality Rate The 1994 Group Annuity Reserving (94GAR) table, projected to 2002, based on a fixed blend of 50% of the unloaded male mortality rate and 50% of the unloaded female mortality rates, was used.
+This is a published mortality table which was designed to be used in determining the value of accrued benefits in defined benefit pension plans.

 Method of Determining Value of Benefits.
 The "value of benefits" has been assumed to be the portion of the premium after retirement date expected to be paid by the employer for each retiree and has been used as the basis for calculating the actuarial present value of OPEB benefits to be paid.
 The employer pays 90 to 95% of the cost of the medical insurance (depending on the plan) for the retiree and 50% for dependents.
-The rates provided are "blended" rates.
-Since GASB 45 mandates that "unblended" rates be used, we have estimated the "unblended" rates for three broad groups: active, retired before Medicare eligibility, and retired after Medicare eligibility.
-It has been assumed that the retiree rate before Medicare eligibility is 130% of the blended rate and after Medicare.
-80% of the blended rate.
+Medical and dental coverage ceases at age 65 (Medicare eligibility) for all retirees who retired on and after January 1, 2008.
+The rates provided are "unblended" rates as required by GASB 45